hanabi/hanabi.github.io/docs/level_12.md

 ---
 id: level_12
-title: Level 12 - Trash Moves
+title: Level 12 - Intermediate Bluffs
 ---

 - Level 12 strategies should only be learned if you have 200+ games of experience with the group.